raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 </html>

+If you found this post interesting, check out [3 Big Questions about Raleigh Construction (Answered by Data)](https://raleighquantified.com/3-big-questions-about-raleigh-construction/)

 *There's probably a lot more I could do with this data.
 Are there any questions you would like me to answer in a future post?
 Does anything here make you feel curious?
 You can let me know by commenting below or emailing me at [michaelfosterprojects@gmail.com](mailto:michaelfosterprojects@gmail.com)*